kunhwiko/concepts/Kubernetes/E-network.md

 ---
 ##### Problem Statement
 ```
-Pods have internal IP addresses that can be used to directly route requests to pods.
+Pods are assigned internal IP addresses that are exxposed across the entire cluster.
+This IP address can be used to directly route requests to certain pods.
 However, these IP address are generally instable as pod restarts will assign new IP addresses.
 ```

 ##### Service
 ```
-a) Provides a stable access point to load balance and send requests to pods.
+a) Provides a stable access point to send requests to pods.
+b) Services provide load balancing features done by kube-proxy.
-b) Services identify pods it needs to send requests to via labels.
+c) Services identify pods it needs to send requests to via labels.
-c) Services operate at layer 3 (TCP/UDP) networking.
+d) Services operate at layer 3 (TCP/UDP) networking.
 ```

 ###### Discoverability